bozsahin/thebench/README.md

 are kept (usually), is to add this directory to the PATH variable and eliminate duplicates in it.

 There are no bench-related environment variables.

+You may have noticed the curious absence of <code>rpm</code> package manager support for install.
+Unlike <code>yum</code>, which is also available in such platforms, <code>rpm</code> is subscription-based.
+I find that quite un-linux, and non-transparent.
+So, for Suse and other RH systems, install <code>yum</code> first before you install TheBench.